UnitLens: Free Online Unit Converter — 15 Categories

 Frequently Asked Questions

 Yes.
-The UnitLens Excel export generates a standard .xlsx file compatible with Microsoft Excel, Google Sheets, LibreOffice Calc, and Apple Numbers.
-The file opens without formatting issues in all these applications.
+UnitLens exports a standard .xlsx workbook compatible with: Microsoft Excel, Google Sheets, LibreOffice Calc, and Apple Numbers.